alixinne/glslt/README.md

 Check out the [releases](https://github.com/vtavernier/glslt/releases) for pre-compiled binaries for stable versions.
-Installing the Python module (see below) also installs the corresponding `glsltcc` binary.
+Installing the Python module (see below) also installs the corresponding `glsltc` binary.

 Alternatively, you may compile `glslt` from source, assuming you have the [Rust](https://rustup.rs/) compiler installed: